 Angrish: When he gets really frustrated, he sometimes lapses into this.
-The entire second half of his Kaizo video is basically one long string of it.
+The entire second half of Kaizo Special Stage 2 is basically one long string of it.

 Jon: Oh fu-hu-hu-hu-hu-huck, I didn't imagine that!
 Oh, what the hell!
 I have to do all that over again... rewind! (beat) ...I'M OUT OF REWINDS!
 AAARRRGH, I gotta do all that over again! ...and the phone's ringing!

 Ascended Fanboy: From Jon's livestreams on Bomberman: Act Zero: Jewker, who was originally just someone following Jon's cookie streams who sniped his way into a (semi-)private match between Jon and his friend John(gamertag: GermanFatass).
 He's since gone on to become a major player in reviving B:AZ, a chat favorite and something of a Foil/Rival to Dan (who coincidentally enough ALSO falls under this trope), and has even done live match commentary alongside Jon himself.

 Attention Deficit...
 Ooh, Shiny!: A rather literal example in Resident Evil 5.
 Both Jon and especiallyJake have a tendency to, if they think they see the telltale glint of a treasure, forget everything they're doing and focus on getting the treasure.
 Including when they're in the middle of a boss battle.

 Author Appeal: Jon has several favourite pop culture figures he will sometimes structure projects around, including Batman, Captain Falcon, Robocop and the Ninja Turtles.

 "Stop it with the invisible coin blocks.
 They're not fu- shit."